alma/alma-installments-magento1/README.md

 ### Installing

-Copy the module files to your Magento installation directory in the appropriate directory.
+Copy the module files located in `src` to your Magento installation directory in the appropriate directories.

 ### Configuring the plugin